Blog Diets 5-Day Water Fast: How To Do It, Benefits, And Dangers

 • What should you eat after a 5-day water fast?

 After your five-day water fast, you should reintroduce food slowly.
-Start with light foods such as broths or cooked vegetables.
+Start with light foods such as broth or cooked vegetables.
 Gradually add proteins and fats over the next few days.
 This approach will help your digestive system acclimatize and prevent gastrointestinal distress (14).

 • Can you exercise on a 5-day fast?